TedHusted/awake/awake.md/awake.md

 “And this is mi esposa, Tessa Harper,” says Elena, sitting up in the recliner.

 Park is calm and clinical, her gaze sharp as she studies Elena and Tessa.
-Tate leans forward, curious and slightly more open, as if piecing together a puzzle in his mind.
+Tate leans forward, curious and more open, as if piecing together a puzzle in his mind.

-“I don’t mean to be indelicate, Ms. Vargas,” says Tate, “but I checked your Pulse company profile before we came over, and I expected to find you using a wheelchair.
+“I don’t mean to be indelicate, Ms. Vargas,” says Tate.
+“But I checked your Pulse company profile before we came over, and I expected to find you using a wheelchair.
 Has something changed?”

 “Well, I do have prosthetics that allow me to walk without the chair, but it is true that I prefer the chair.
 I get migraines if I use my neural link too much.
 I actually thought you would be the technician from Porto Mobility come to fix my chair.”

-Elena gestured toward one corner of the room, where the chair was parked.
+Elena gestures toward one corner of the room, where the chair is parked.
 Usually, it would be next to the recliner, near the kitchen.

 Tate turns his head.
 “Is there a problem with the chair?”